raganwald/raganwald.github.com/index.md

 [manuals]: /assets/images/tableau-manuals.jpg
 [reg-at-macworld]: /assets/images/reg-at-macworld.jpeg

----

-<p class="quotation">“Reg and I worked together for a year and a half.
-During that time, he spearheaded the effort to produce JProbe Threadalyzer, and then shepherded the entire JProbe suite through two subsequent upgrade releases.</p>
-<p class="quotation">“By that time, Threadalyzer had all but eliminated its competition in the Java thread analysis space, and JProbe had become the company's major source of revenue.”</p>
-<p class="author">—Christian Jaekl: Software Engineer and Concurrency Domain Expert</p>

----

 ### I ship products

 My career-long focus is the complete product strategy and development workflow around the technical work: